LeadsOnDemand/PlanningPoker/README.md

 ## Submissions

 In order to submit your solution please [fork](https://help.github.com/articles/fork-a-repo/) this project submit a [pull request](https://help.github.com/articles/creating-a-pull-request/).
-If you have any questions please create an [issue](https://guides.github.com/features/issues/).
+If you have any questions please create an [issue](https://guides.github.com/features/issues/) and tag it as a question.